Marketing Software Landscape architecture refers to a set of activities aimed at making the SaaS/SOA-based software more modular and flexible.

 Point solutions refer to the promotion of websites via point-of-sale systems, such as POS machines or online check-outs.
 Automated point-of-sale systems can provide a faster and easier way to handle transactions, while providing customers with more convenient ways to pay.
 To make point solutions more effective, companies must ensure that all employees are trained to perform basic tasks involved in point-of-sale transactions.
 This would include proper identification, recording, and reporting of sales transactions.

-The next piece of the marketing software landscape deals with integrated platforms.
+The next piece deals with integrated platforms.

 These platforms integrate a number of different components, such as payment processing software, content management systems, analytics systems, and website building platforms.
 All these pieces would work together to simplify interactions between clients, marketers, and webmasters.
 Integration is important because it allows for the easy installation and smooth functioning of various platforms.
 Vendors should ensure that their platforms are compatible and can be accessed seamlessly by clients.